NL

 His new school is based at the local Pentecostal church, but it doesn't follow the same curriculum as the province's public schools.

-It uses an education program called Abeka, which comes from the United States and teaches based on a literal interpretation of the Bible.
+In addition to NLSchools public school curricula, it uses an education program called Abeka, which comes from the United States and the teachings are based on a literal interpretation of the Bible.

-That means the school's students are taught the earth is 6,000 years old, it was created by God in six days and humans lived at the same time as dinosaurs.
+The Abeka curriculum teaches students the earth is 6,000 years old, it was created by God in six days and humans lived at the same time as dinosaurs.

 "The Abeka science and health program presents the universe as the direct, orderly, law-abiding creation of God and refutes the man-made idea of evolution," states the program's website.
 "Students are presented with plants, animals, rocks, elements, forces, the human body — and much more — according to an understanding of the design and laws of nature."